mindsphere/vfc-examples/Dashboard_getting_started/Setup/readme.md

 ![write_timeseries](../doc/write_timeseries.png)

-> Make sure you are writing to the correct machine and the correct aspect. **Do not write directly to a variable** as we are writing several variables of an Aspect at the same time.
+> Make sure you are writing to the correct machine and the correct aspect. **Do not write directly to a variable (-> leave the variable field blank)** as we are writing several variables of an Aspect at the same time.
 You will get an error message if you do so.

 :white_check_mark:  :white_check_mark:  :white_check_mark:  :white_check_mark:  :white_check_mark:  :white_check_mark: